Have you ever run into project management issues? I bet you have. Me, too.

 #11 – Rodrigo, things happen over and over again.
 How can I deal with recurring issues in my projects?

-I strongly recommend seeking for improvement before things completely blow up, meaning that you should be more focus on anticipating issues, rather than putting out fires.
+I strongly recommend seeking improvement before things completely blow up, meaning that you should focus more on anticipating issues rather than putting out fires.